tern-lang/tern/README.md

 #### Flappy Bird

 This is a clone of the [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird) game and is targeted for Android.
-Below is a YouTube vide of the application being run and debugged remotely with Snap Studio.
+Below is a YouTube vide of the application being run and debugged remotely with Tern Studio.

 [![Debug Android Game](http://img.youtube.com/vi/w-baBQbZ5dI/0.jpg)](https://www.youtube.com/watch?v=w-baBQbZ5dI)